-With access to Cary Grant’s personal film archive Cary’s most recent biographer, Gary Morecambe tells this incredible tale and visits the locations at which they took place.
-Gary starts his journey of discovery in a dressing room at the Bristol Hippodrome, the place where his father Eric Morecambe met his all-time hero, Cary Grant and ends in Hollywood with an interview with Cary’s last wife, Barbara Jaynes.
+With access to Cary Grant’s personal film archive Cary’s most recent biographer, Gary Morecambe tells this incredible tale.
+Gary starts his journey of discovery in a dressing room at the Bristol Hippodrome, the place where his father Eric Morecambe met his all-time hero, Cary Grant, and ends in Hollywood with an interview with Cary’s last wife, Barbara Jaynes.

 CAST & CREW

 Presented by Gary Morecambe

 The voice of Cary Grant by Francis Matthews

 Researcher – Patsy Titcomb

 Graphics – Giles Bracher